KimmoKAhola/The-IoT-Temperature-Observer/README.md

 ## Write something about results and how I focused more on the software part of this project.

 The focus of this project has mainly been on the software side instead of the hardware side.
 I focused more on laying the foundation for code expansion rather than on any advanced sensor readings.
+This project uses two different temperature sensors.
+Both sensors are of the cheaper kind and have an accuracy spread of ±2°C which is quite large but by using 2 different sensors perhaps a better reading could perhaps be obtained by using the mean value.
+For future project it might be a better idea to use better sensors and receive accurate readings.

 The code for the telegram chat bot uses simple HTTP request to fetch/request data.
 This is not a scalable solution for larger projects but will work fine for personal use.
 Some improvements that can be made: use as little code as possible on the microcontrollers.
 The controllers should preferrably use as little computational power as possible and the logic for calculation should be done on another service.
 This gives us the option to improve the functionality of the bot service as well as decrease the power consumption of the microcontroller.
 The current implementation does not have the possibility to run without a USB cable which is a big limitation.